Kirankhoushik/color-palette-generator/README.md

 Tailwind CSS: Utility-first CSS framework for styling.
 JavaScript: Core logic for color generation and manipulation.
 HTML5 Canvas: Used for generating palette previews.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request.

-Please ensure your code follows the project's coding standards and includes relevant tests.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Acknowledgements

-Inspired by tools like Coolors and Adobe Color.
-Built with the power of open-source libraries and communities.

-Feel free to reach out with feedback or suggestions at your-email@example.com.